UniversalDependencies/docs/_hy/dep/obl.md

 udver: '2'
 ---

 The `obl` relation is used for oblique nominal arguments and adjuncts of verbs, adjectives or adverbs.
-We use also the [obl:arg]() for the oblique arguments (i.e., prepositional objects) and [obl:agent]() for the agent of a passive verb.
+We use also the [obl:arg]() for the oblique arguments (i.e., prepositional objects) and [obl:agent]() for the agent of a passive verbs.

 In Eastern Armenian `obl` is a [noun](NOUN) (or noun phrase) functioning as a non-core (oblique) adjunct.